Working for us

-Working for us brings a range of benefits, with generous leave allowances and a commitment to work life balance.
+Working for us brings a range of benefits, with generous leave allowances and a commitment to work-life balance.
+We have offices in Belfast, Birmingham, Cardiff, London and York and many staff work remotely.

 We believe that diversity should underpin everything we do as an organisation, and are keen for our workforce to reflect the wide range of communities we serve.
-We also operate a guaranteed interview scheme for disabled people who meet the minimum criteria for appointment.
+We offer a number of recruitment schemes to encourage and support applications from diverse candidates from a wide range of backgrounds – including the Disability Confident Scheme and Great Place to Work for Veterans (GPTW) initiative.

 Pay and grading structure